meldmy/weighted-sticky-load-balancer/README.md

 To change default server settings - change need settings in the **`application.properties`**.

 ## Run program
-Load balancer can be runned by using [Gradle](https://gradle.org/):
+Load balancer can be runned locally by using [Gradle](https://gradle.org/):

 `./gradlew run`

 ## Performance
 For measuring performance was used [Apache JMeter](http://jmeter.apache.org) that currently is the leading open-source tool for load and performance testing.

-Default JMeter java configuration comes with 512 Mo and very little GC tuning.
-That's why I change the heap memory for JMeter with the following parameters:
-`HEAP="-Xms512m -Xmx1750m"`

 The performance test was started on the computer with the following characteristics:
 - 2,7 GHz Intel Core i5